 Thanks for your patience with these changes.
 I’m constantly trying to find better ways to teach this stuff and these parts lists and diagrams will be continuously optimized over time. -Nate

 HOW TO USE THIS PAGE – VIDEO

 This orientation video will show you how to best use this page to build your DIY Camper Solar Setup.
 It’s a quick watch but I think it’s pretty important.

 DIY Camper Solar Parts – Shopping List

-The list below is a consolidated parts list for this entire system (Minus the solar charging leg, which is listed at the bottom of this blog post).
+The list below is a consolidated parts list for this entire system from various 3rd party sources (Minus the solar charging leg, which is listed at the bottom of this blog post).

-For the ‘Quantities’ in the below shopping list, each singular component is listed a quanty per each, wire is listed a quantity of feet, and heat shrink is listed as qty 1 = 2.25″.
+For the ‘Quantities’ in the below shopping list, each singular component is listed as a quantity per each, wire is listed as a number of feet, and heat shrink is listed as qty 1 = 2.25″.